googlefonts/how-to-hint-variable-fonts/README.md

 **Hinting the Control Glyphs H & O**

 Let’s look at how to add hinting to the capital ‘H’, and ‘O’ using the graphical hinting tools, and take a closer look at the high-level hinting code _‘VTT Talk’_ and the lower level _‘Glyph Program’,_ TrueType code.
 The hinting code that is needed for these _control characters_, contains a lot of information that will translate to the rest of the glyph set.

-Whenever the automatically generated code is not optimal, or is incorrect, it is often easier and faster to re-hint a glyph from scratch, rather than edit the autohinter code.
+In some cases the automatically generated code is not optimal, or is incorrect.
+In these cases it is often easier and faster to re-hint a glyph from scratch, rather than edit the autohinter code.

 Understanding how to use the basic graphical hinting tools, and the hinting code, makes it easier to view the visual hinting, to quickly determine if the code is correct, or if further editing or re-hinting is necessary.

 Once you become familiar with some hinting concepts, tools, and code, editing the hinting or re-hinting, can be completed quickly.
 The automatically generated code, for the most part, will be either fully correct, or will only need some small edits.